Blackpool Magicians Club Ltd.

 Honorary members have included the late Colonel Edward Graves who wrote a column in the ‘Worlds Fair’ for many years, the late Jack Shaw, originator of the ‘The Wychwoods’, the late Will Dexter author of ‘The Riddle of Chung Ling Soo’ and many other books.
 Current Honorary Life Members are Bev Bergeron of the USA, Lance Burton, David Copperfield, Siegfried & Roy, Ian Ogilvy, John Hardman & Brian Sefton.

 Johnny Hart, a former member of the Blackpool Magicians’ Club began his magical career by winning one of our competitions, then going on to win the Magic Circles ‘Young Magician of the Year’ competition.
 The current club badge was designed by Bill Lamb, who used the design on the front cover of the book ‘Tricks & illusions’ by Will Goldston, who visited the club in August 1942 and donated some books so that the club could start a library.
 The world famous Convention has been run by Blackpool Magicians’ Club since 1952, and in 2012 Blackpool Magicians’ Club will be celebrating the 60th anniversary of the World Famous Blackpool Magic Convention.
 The same year Blackpool will host the FISM 2012 World Championships of Magic.

-Despite having only around 45 members the Blackpool Magicians’ Club manage to host the world’s largest Magic festival every February when nearly 3,500 magicians from all over the world are thoroughly entertained for 3 days by international magic stars in the Opera House and Winter Gardens.
+Blackpool Magicians’ Club host the world’s largest Magic Convention every February when nearly 3,500 magicians from all over the world are thoroughly entertained for 3 days by international magic stars in the Opera House and Winter Gardens.
 A remarkable achievement and long may it continue.